 The CoM aims to

 Enhancing employability and professionalization are key aspects of the PCICS curriculum.
-Towards this aim, a series of career coaching workshops will be available to students covering topics that includes writing effective targeted resume and cover letter, interview skills, business grooming, etiquette and social mixing, and basics of employment contract.
+Towards this aim, a series of career connect courses will be available to students covering topics that includes writing effective targeted resume and cover letter, interview skills, business grooming, etiquette and social mixing, and basics of employment contract.

-If you require a more in-depth and personal career advice, you may set up an appointment with one of our trained and qualified Student Career & Welfare Office (SCWO) career coaches.
+If you require a more in-depth and personal career advice, you may set up an appointment with one of our trained and qualified career coaches for a one-on-one session.

 Muis believes that no student should be denied the opportunity because of financial difficulties.

-Students will be provided with appropriate fee subsidies depending on their per capita income (PCI).
+Students will be provided with appropriate bursaires depending on their per capita income (PCI).
 Requests may be emailed to the PCICS team and they will be processed on a case-by-case basis.

 Counselling provides a safe and private space to talk with someone about your goals and concerns.
 Meeting with a counsellor may help you clarify your goals and explore options to achieve them.
 As skilled listeners, counsellors provide clients an objective perspective when dealing with a concern.
 Our ready team of counsellors not only assist you as a student in addressing your immediate concerns but also facilitate you to acquire skills for individual growth.
 Counselling services and programmes are provided free for all full time PCICS students.